 Food Safety Tips for Any Occasion

-The kitchens at religious organizations across the country are often busy with volunteers making meals for a variety of occasions.
+The kitchens across the country are often busy with volunteers making meals for a variety of occasions.
 In most cases, there are no problems with the preparation and serving of the food.
 However, sometimes safety and cooking procedures are overlooked, and the results can be deadly.
 In fact, the CDC estimates that each year roughly 1 in 6 Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.

 Step 1: Clean Foods and Cooking Surfaces